100 things to do on the Sunshine Coast

 70. Ignore TLC and DO go chasing waterfalls at Kondalilla National Park.

-71. Who said the Sunshine Plaza was just for shopping?
+71. Who said the Sunshine Plaza in Maroochydore was just for shopping?
 Hire one of their paddle boats and kill some time exploring the natural waterway.

-72. Fill up on gyoza, sushi rolls or a bento box at Cherry Blossom Tree on the Riverwalk at the Sunshine Plaza.
+72. Fill up on gyoza, sushi rolls or a bento box at Cherry Blossom Tree on the Riverwalk at the Sunshine Plaza in Maroochydore.